Instructors: George Chacko & Tandy Warnow

 Overview: The term scientometrics, while accommodating a plurality of perspectives, generally refers to quantitative science studies.
 One definition (and there are others) can be found here.
 A history of the field can be found in the essays and articles in the Garfield Library at UPenn.
 As examples, five research articles in scientometrics are listed below.
 All five will be critically discussed during this course.

 Emphasis will be placed on interdisciplinary perspectives, the use of open source computing tools, and publicly available data.
-The course will also feature guest speakers.
+The course will feature guest speakers who bring unique perspectives and experiences with them.
 Critical discussion of research literature will be coupled to designing and executing a required research project.

 - Class Presentation: 20%

 - Class participation: 10%

 - Course Project: 40%

 Who should take the course: The course is designed for graduate students in Computer Science, ECE, or Statistics.
 However, it is open, with permission of the instructors, to graduate students from other programs as well as advanced undergraduates.
 Interested students are urged to contact the instructors before registering.